Bethany C. Meyers

-Bethany Christine Meyers (born May 24, 1986) is an American fitness and lifestyle entrepreneur.
+Bethany Christine Meyers is an American fitness and lifestyle entrepreneur.
 They are the founder and chief executive officer of be.come, an exercise fitness program and mobile application.

 Early life

-Meyers grew up outside of St. Louis, Missouri on the Mississippi River and was raised in a conservative, Christian family.
+Meyers grew up outside of St. Louis, Missouri, on the Mississippi River and was raised in a conservative, Christian family.
 Meyers' father died when they were 10 years old.
 Their mother later remarried.

 Meyers attended a private Christian school affiliated with their church, and was a competitive cheerleader.
 They were cut from their school sports teams and cheerleading squad and claimed they were harassed by school administrators after their family started attending a more progressive church.
 At 16 years old, Meyers transferred to a public high school located in Crystal City, Missouri.

 Meyers attended university in Chicago, studying public relations.
 They struggled with bulimia nervosa and anorexia nervosa while in college.